When is interest earned on a money market account recorded on the books?

 Study for the AIPB Mastering Adjusting Entries Test.
 Use flashcards and multiple choice questions with hints and explanations.
 Prepare effectively for your exam!

-Interest earned on a money market account is recorded with an adjusting entry because this interest accrues over time, and it may not necessarily coincide with the actual cash transactions.
-At the end of an accounting period, businesses need to recognize the interest that has been earned but not yet received in cash.
-This is done through an adjusting entry, which ensures that the financial statements accurately reflect the income earned during that period, even if it hasn't been physically deposited in the account.
+Interest earned on a money market account is recorded with an adjusting entry because the interest typically accrues over time and needs to be recognized at the end of an accounting period, even if it has not yet been received.
+This ensures that the financial statements reflect the accurate income earned during that period, in accordance with the accrual basis of accounting.

 Subscribe